Asante Empire: Amanhene

-The Ashanti Empire was made up of metropolitan and provincial states.
-The metropolitan states were made up of Ashanti citizens known as amanfo.
+The Asante Empire was made up of metropolitan and provincial states.
+The metropolitan states were made up of Asante citizens known as amanfo.
 The provincial states were other kingdoms absorbed into the empire.
-Every metropolitan Ashanti state was headed by the Amanhene or paramount chief.
+Every metropolitan Asante state was headed by the Amanhene or paramount chief.
 Each of these paramount chiefs served as principal rulers of their own states, where they exerted executive, legislative and judicial powers.

 Ohene

+The Ohene is a male representative of his mother's family, where he is chosen from.
 The Ohene were divisional chiefs under the Amanhene.
 Their major function was to advise the Amanhene.
-The divisional chiefs were the highest order in various Ashanti state divisions.
+The divisional chiefs were the highest order in various Asante state divisions.
 The divisions were made up of various villages put together.
 Examples of divisional chiefs included Krontihene, Nifahene, Benkumhene, Adontenhene and Kyidomhene.

 Odikuro

 Each village in Asante had a chief called Odikro who was the owner of the village.
 The Odikro was responsible for the maintenance of law and order.
 He also served as a medium between the people of his jurisdiction, the ancestor and the gods.
 As the head of the village, the Odikro presided over the village council.